ashwinkpes/ASPNetCoreApiMongoDb/img/README.md

 # Endpoints actions

-> These endpoints and responses are just for demontration purposes.
+> These endpoints and responses are just for demonstration purposes.

-Some basic endpoints with GET/POST actions
+Some basic endpoints with GET/POST/DELETE requests

-## Signup with a new account
+## Signup new user

 ```plaintext
 POST | http://localhost:5000/api/users/signup